 MATT HANCOCK MUST REGULATE WILD WEST WEB

-- Facebook and Facebook-owned apps used in 52% of grooming cases in England and Wales where method disclosed by police
+- Facebook and Facebook-owned apps used in 52% of grooming cases in England and Wales, where the method disclosed by police

-- Victims as young as two targeted by online predators
+- Victims as young as two targeted by online groomers/predators

 - NSPCC urges Culture Secretary Matt Hancock to regulate social networks

-FACEBOOK and apps owned by Facebook were used in more than half of online grooming cases where police disclosed which method predators used, an NSPCC investigation reveals.
+FACEBOOK and apps owned by Facebook are used by more than half of online groomers where police disclosed which method predators used, NSPCC has revealed.

 In the first nine months of a new offence of Sexual Communication with a Child, there were 1,628 crimes recorded in England and Wales, and police revealed what platform was used in 956 cases.